fireundubh/skyrim/Master of Disguise - Special Edition/README.md

 #### Racial Synergies

-Factions in Skyrim respond differently to the many Man, Mer, and Beast races.
-Master of Disguise takes these biases into account:
+Skyrim factions respond differently to the Man, Mer, and Beast races.
+Master of Disguise takes those biases into account:

 Race | Faction | Modifier
 --- | --- | ---